-With ATARs and OPs released in December, the new year signals the arrival of university offers.
+With ATARs released in December, the new year signals the arrival of university offers.
 If your child is one of the thousands of students awaiting a tertiary place, keep reading as we work through some of the concerns you might have.

 Your child didn’t get into their first preference.
 What now?

 Do not despair if your child didn’t receive an offer for their first preference.
 Although this can be disheartening, it’s important to keep in mind that the first offer round is not their only chance for university entry.
 In fact, there are multiple offer rounds in each state and territory, which means that they may still be eligible for a place.
 Some universities reserve extra spots for these additional rounds, and new places also open up when students who’ve been granted a place choose to defer or reject their offer.

 Another point to remember is that accepting a place in a lower preference in the first round does not affect eligibility for future offers.
 Once offers are released, the cut-off score or minimum selection rank for first round entry will give your child an indication of their chances in the second round.
 If the ATAR they received is very close to the first round cut-off, it is possible that they will receive an offer.
 Of course, there are no guarantees.
 Speaking to course advisers at institutions of interest is very helpful at this point.

 Your child didn’t receive an offer at all.
 Can they still get into uni?